Soumyajit7819/Power-Optimization-Analysis-of-6T-SRAM-Cell-Using-Transistor-Stacking-Technique/README.md

-# Power Optimization Analysis of 6T SRAM Cell Using Transistor Stacking Technique
+# Low Power Optimization Analysis of 6T SRAM Cell Using Transistor Stacking Technique
-## Using Cadence Virtuoso
+## Using Cadence Virtuoso on 180nm Technology

 > [!NOTE]
 > **Abstract**-Efficient power utilization is a paramount concern in the VLSI industry, particularly with the increasing density of memory systems.
 The SRAM cell stands as a cornerstone component in various memory devices, including cache memories and CPU registers.
 However, the power consumption escalation is largely attributed to transistor leakage current.
 Hence, there arises a critical necessity to curtail power consumption in each memory cell.
 This project undertakes a meticulous examination of power optimization in the 6T SRAM cell through the application of the transistor stacking technique.
 This technique entails the use of two half-size transistors instead of a single full-size transistor, interconnected in series and maintained in an off state.
 This configuration effectively mitigates leakage current, consequently diminishing the power consumption of the SRAM cell.
 The project encompasses a comprehensive power consumption analysis of 6T SRAM cells, both with and without the stacking technique, conducted at varying voltages using the Cadence Virtuoso tool.